dominichayesferen/Chicagofier/README.md

 #### Notes

-- Firefox will be replaced with Epiphany during installation since Firefox looks bad/unfitting for one (especially in this theme) and two Epiphany fits better in this theme
+- Firefox will be (with your permission) replaced with Epiphany during installation since Firefox looks bad/unfitting for one (especially in this theme) and two Epiphany fits better in this theme

 -----